wp-plugins/query-monitor/readme.txt

  * View **aggregate query information** grouped by component, calling function, and type
  * Super advanced: Supports **multiple instances of wpdb** on one page

 Filtering queries by component or calling function makes it easy to see which plugins, themes, or functions on your site are making the most (or the slowest) database queries.
-Query Monitor can easily tell you if your "premium" theme is doing a premium number of database queries.

 = Hooks =